WebReflection/type-checked-collections/README.md

 const TypedSet = typedSet({
   // accept typeof string and typeof number
   typeof: 'string | number',

   // accept only instance of String
   instanceof: String,
   // ... or ...
   // accept instance of String or instance of Number
   instanceof: [String, Number],

+  // optionally it is possible to pass an error handler onerror(/** @type {string} */ message, value) {
+    throw new TypeError(message);
+    // value is literally whatever value was used
+    // and failed either as key or as value
+  },
 });

 const ts = new TypedSet([